manuelpuchta/development-setup/README.md

 # Install
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash

-# terminal restart.
+# Restart the terminal.
 Successful?
 Following command should print a version number.
 nvm --version

 # macOS 10.15.x and above have the Z Shell (zsh) as default, so nvm source lines should be present in zsh config file `~/.zshrc`, search for the NVM_DIR export: `export NVM_DIR`